Published

 Two people can stand thirty feet apart on the same creek, using the same pan, with the same skill level, and one finds gold while the other finds nothing.
 The difference is that one of them read the water and chose a spot where gold should be.
 The other just picked somewhere convenient.

 Learn to read the river.
 Watch the current.
-Look for inside bends, obstructions, exposed bedrock.
+Look for inside bends, velocity transitions, obstructions, exposed bedrock.
 Sample multiple spots before committing.
 Let the water tell you where the gold is.

 It’s been telling you the whole time.
 You just have to listen.